AbdurrahmanSardar/Robot-LED-eyes/README.md

 **CODING**

-I have used Arduino to control PWM signal of the base signal of BJT transistor to blink the LED every 20mS such that it the duty cycle ratio is 50% (ON for 10mS and OFF for 10mS).
-The code is attached.
+I have used Arduino to control PWM signal of the base signal of BJT transistor to blink the LED every 20mS such that the duty cycle ratio is 50% (ON for 10mS and OFF for 10mS) and sonnected series resistor with the base to minimize base current.
+The code is attached in **ino file**.

 **SERIES OR PARALLEL ??**